Cataracts are another normal part of ageing and are nothing to be concerned about. Most patients over 65 have some form of cataract development.

 A cataract is not an opaque film covering the lens but rather the whole lens itself.
-In order to remove the cataract you will undergo a simple operation where the opaque lens is removed and replaced with an artificial implant.
+To remove the cataract you will undergo a simple operation where the opaque lens is removed and replaced with an artificial implant.
 In some case the implants used also corrects the requirement for a distance prescription, leaving patients only requiring reading spectacles after the procedure.

 The Cataract Operation

-In order for the opaque lens to be removed a tiny incision is made into the eye and an ultrasonic probe used to break down and remove the middle of the crystalline lens.
+For the opaque lens to be removed, a tiny incision is made into the eye, and an ultrasonic probe is used to break down and remove the middle of the crystalline lens.
 The new implant is then inserted into the original lens capsule that’s still in place.
 The procedure itself only takes around 15-20 minutes to complete.

 Most patients find visual recovery to be very fast, usually within a few days.